B4rabbas/Kart-Public/README.md

-Forked to change the sanc code recognition
+Forked to change the bind/event key recognition

 # SRB2Kart